JohnBolger/FantasyFootballELO/README.md

 ![](Readme/lasthalf.png)

 ## Future:
 I am confident in my methodology, and I would love to get my hands on more data to test my equation.
-My plan is to first rebuild my model in python rather than excel, then familiarize myself with APIs, so that I collect data in a less tedious way.
+My plan is to first rebuild my model in python rather than excel, then familiarize myself with APIs, so that I can collect data in a less tedious way.
 At that point I should be able to efficiently test my model and scale it to fit more data.
-Hopefully, I can get permission to access different leagues to test the accuracy of the model.
+Additionally, I plan to get permission to access different leagues.

 ## Thanks to: